 See our piracy page for further information about the risk of piracy.
 The International Maritime Bureau issues piracy reports on its website.

-You are subject to the local laws of Djibouti including ones that appear harsh by Australian standards.
+Follow local laws of Djibouti including those that may appear harsh by Australian standards.
 If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 Penalties for possession, use or trafficking in illegal drugs in Djibouti are severe, and include long jail sentences and heavy fines.
 The narcotic khat is legal in Djibouti, but is illegal in many other countries.
 See our Drugs page.

 Homosexuality is not explicitly illegal in Djibouti, however local communities are intolerant of homosexuality and same sex relationships.
 See our LGBTI travellers page.